MrTanoshii/Intro-Embedded-Systems/README.md

 # Intro to Embeddeded Systems

-This repository holds the content of an Introduction to Embeddeded Systems Workshop.
+This repository holds the content of an Introduction to Embedded Systems Workshop.

 The [Presentation (pdf)](docs/Embedded%20Systems%20Workshop%202022Sem2%20Final%20v1.pdf) contains the list of materials and goes through the activities; also available in the repo.